starkandwayne-attic/postgres-test-app/README.md

 All calls respond with "SUCCESS" as their first line if the call performs the behavior as expected, and will return "FAILURE" as their first line otherwise.

 ###GET '/'
 Displays the current timestamp if connecting to the database and creating a key-value table was successful.
-Otherwise, displays an error message beginning with "FAILED:"

 ###GET '/services'
 Displays the VCAP\_SERVICES environment variable of the